-The second survey (Time 2) occurred a few weeks before the end of the students' first year.
-The primary purpose of the Time 2 survey was to test the hypothesized effects of the intervention conditions over time.
+over time.
 With the exception of measures that were specific to Time 1 (noted below), the two surveys contained nearly identical measures of empowerment and comfort with social group difference.
 The only difference was that Time 1 measures asked students to report on anticipated experiences in the next year, whereas the Time 2 measures asked students to reflect on their experiences during the previous year.
-See Appendix G in the supplemental materials for a complete list of Time 1 and Time 2 measures.
+See Section S7 in the online supplemental materials for a complete list of Time 1 and Time 2 measures.